Jaundya Na Balasaheb: Plot

 Balasaheb is son of a rich influential politician of his village Annasaheb.
 The word saheb means sir and everyone, including his parents, addresses him by that name, as he is heir to their political heritage.
 Karishma is a childhood friend of Balasaheb and has a crush on him, but he is unaware of that.
 He gets nightmares of his marriage which was broken right before they took vows because of a power tussle between Annasaheb's and bride's father.
 He consults a few doctors, but they tell him that he is perfectly normal.

 On returning from Pune city after consulting a doctor, they visit a theatre academy because his friend is fond of theatre and wants to check for any courses there.
 They find that there is a play in session and decides to attend it.
 The play is on social stigma associated with lesbian love written and directed by Urmi.
 After the play Urmi explains her views & inspiration behind the play & Balasaheb is smitten by her.

 His father aspire that he would continue his lineage by becoming candidate for his party in the next election, but Balasaheb seems to have lost purpose in his life after his broken marriage.
 His mother is very fond of him & tries to provide him emotional support.
 He spends time drinking, women & he keeps on drifting aimlessly.
-However after the watching the play he is feels that he has found some purpose.
+However after the watching the play he feels that he has found some purpose.

 Later he has an argument with father & Balasaheb berates him of his corrupt practices & how his lust of power resulted in his broken marriage.
 His father challenges him to get just two followers on his own without money or his influence aandonly then he would come to terms with harsh realities of power and money.

 He tries calling all his friends & he realises that everyone is avoiding him except 2 of his close friends Jeevan & Vicky.
 He gives a stash of cash to Jeevan to pursue the course at the theatre academy.
 All three of them attend the course and post session they have a casual chat with the Urmi who is one of the instructors at the course.
 She bluntly questions Balasaheb what has he has achieved in life to deserve title of sir.
 Balasaheb doesn't have any answer & is embarrassed.
 She then takes a promise from him that he would use his political clout to help his friend become a scriptwriter (in turn giving voice to free speech).
 He resolves to fulfill the promise & when he returns to his village he assembles his friends for the play written by Jeevan which they would present in a competition.